wavemaker/docs/learn/how-tos/request-response-processing-rest-services.md

 </bean>
 ```

-## Configuring Request and Response Processor properties in Wavemaker
+## Configuring Request and Response Processor properties in WaveMaker

 In order to configure the request and response processors: